alfredo1995/metal-slug/README.md

     This game is capable of storing and displaying a lot of information simultaneously.
 Lots of animations, exaggerated explosions, lots of on-screen elements and big enemies.

-NOTE: When uploading all the files for this project, the file size limit set by GitHub was exceeded.
-GitHub imposes a file size limit of 100 MB for Git repositories.
+NOTE: The 100 MB file size limit set by GitHub has been exceeded for this project.

     To solve this problem, I used Git LFS (Git Large File Storage):

 Git LFS was configured to track files in the "library" and "assets" folders and store them externally.